-Known as the U.S. Trademark Association until May of this year, INTA is a notfor-profit worldwide organization.
+Known as the U.S. Trademark Association until May of this year, INTA is a not-for-profit worldwide organization.
 Founded in 1878 by 12 New York based manufacturers, our goal remains the preservation and promotion of trademarks as essential instruments of worldwide commerce.
 The pursuit of this aim is vital to promoting the interests of consumers and encouraging free and effective competition.

-The Association's long and distinguished history of involvement in both domestic and international issues, its commitment to addressing the common concerns of all trademark owners and the continued expansion of our non-U. S. membership, activities and concerns, persuaded us to change our name to give greater acknowledgement to the global needs and interests of our members.
-Thus, our recent name change merely reflects the long term progress of and success in fulfilling our original mission.
+The Association's long and distinguished history of involvement in both domestic and international issues its commitment to addressing the common concerns of all and international issues, its commitment to addressing the common concerns of all trademark owners and the continued expansion of our non-U.S. membership, activities and concerns, persuaded us to change our name to give greater acknowledgement to the global needs and interests of our members.
+Thus, our recent name change merely reflects the long term progress of and success in fulfilling our origi-